Make People Care: 11 Principles

 Impactful visual communication is flexible.
 It scales across media, platforms, contexts, and events without losing clarity or integrity.

-9. Every case holds magic
+9. Let every case hold magic

 Treat each piece of visual communication, no matter how big or small, as a case of its own, so it can reach its full potential.
 A logo-printed ballpoint pen is standard.
 A personalized pen with a message about writing?
 That creates magic.

-10. Be the hero
+10. Dare to be the hero

 11. Learn the language of visuals

 Visual communication is a powerful language of its own.
 It takes practice and patience to learn and use it well.
-Honor that process.
+Honor that process!

 By Shau Chung Shin